BobbyH49/SQLServerk8s/modules/kerberos.md

 ## Configure Kerberos on AKS Cluster using adutil on SqlK8sLinux

-1. Connect to SqlK8sDC and open Powershell as Administrator
+1. Connect to SqlK8sDC using AD Credentials

     ![Supply AD Credentials](media/SupplyADCredentials.jpg)